-- Effectively undertake a range of administrative functions, including those connected with teaching responsibilities and the conduct of the academic affairs of the School. - Participation in School and/or Faculty meetings and/or the committees that have responsibility for the academic affairs of the School. - Involvement in professional activity in the discipline. - Actively contribute to School promotional activities, such as Open Day and Workshops, to provide high-quality student and partner engagement.
+- Contribute to a range of administrative functions, including those connected with teaching responsibilities and the conduct of the academic affairs of the School. - Actively participate in School and/or Faculty meetings and/or the committees that have responsibility for the academic affairs of the School. - Involvement in professional activity in the discipline. - Actively contribute to School activities such as Open Day to promote student engagement.

-1.4 OTHER DUTIES
+1.4 OTHER

-- Perform other tasks as requested by the supervisor or the Head of School - Active participation in the University Performance Development Framework - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4.
+- Be located primarily at the Burnley Campus, but will be required at times to work from the Parkville Campus - Actively participate in the University Performance Development Framework, - Ensure an up-to-date record of University compliance courses, such as, but not limited to, Appropriate Workplace Behaviour, PDF for Staff and Supervisors, OH&S training courses. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4.